sebawita/articles/code-sharing-landing-page/code-sharing-landing-page.md

 ### A new project

 You can start from a new project and start building your apps from ground app.

-Simply call:
+Call:

 <!--
 ```
+# Create a code-sharing project
 ng new --collection=@nativescript/schematics app-name --shared
 ```
 -->